Le piano is a universal (and magic) instrument.

 As we said above, the piano is a universal instrument.
 This is one of the reasons that we advise piano for children who want to learn music!
 “Mary had a little Lamb” anyone?

 As they get older and start primary school and high school, the flute becomes more popular.
-Then again, it’s much more difficult to transport a piano from your house to your piano lesson!
+Then again, it’s much more difficult to transport a piano from your house to your piano lessons London!
 (To avoid carrying your instrument, why not find a private piano teacher or piano course on Superprof to teach you at your home?)

 According to specialists, the piano is still the most played instrument as well as the one that will help you develop all the necessary skills for any music practice!
 It’s much easier to go on to play a range of instruments once you’ve mastered the piano (and with it music theory, solfege, how to read sheet music, etc).
 It’s also the instrument that is optimal both for children’s “musical awakening” and to “refresh” an adult’s taste for music.